What is peginterferon alfa-2a?

 Where can I find more information about peginterferon alfa-2a?

-- Recommendations on the HIV-related uses of peginterferon alfa-2a, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Infectious Diseases Society of America.
+- Recommendations on the HIV-related uses of peginterferon alfa-2a, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV.

-- Recommendations on the HIV-related uses of peginterferon alfa-2a, from the HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C, prepared by the American Association for the Study of Liver Diseases and the Infectious Diseases Society of America.
+- Recommendations on the HIV-related uses of peginterferon alfa-2a, from the HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C.

 - This Patient Version drug summary is based on the following FDA label(s): Injection (solution).
-The Patient Counseling Information section of the label includes information for people taking peginterferon alfa-2a.
+The Medication Guide and Instructions For Use include information for people using peginterferon alfa-2a.

 Last Reviewed: August 9, 2021